BarakamHarshitha/Javabuild/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or support, please contact barakamharshitha@gmail.com.
+For questions or support, don't hesitate to contact barakamharshitha@gmail.com.

 Thank you for using My Java Application!

 ### Explanation of Sections

-- **Prerequisites**: Lists the tools needed to build and run the application.
+- **Prerequisites**: Lists the tools to build and run the application.
 - **Project Structure**: Provides an overview of the project's directory layout.
 - **Building the Application**: Instructions for building the application using Maven.
 - **Docker Instructions**: Steps to build and run the Docker image.